AntonioVitoMastromarino/EmpirBayes/README.md

 >
 >>### Content of the module
 >>
->>The module contains a class naiveb.linear.Linear which is initialized with:
+>>The module contains a class empirbayes.linear.Linear which is initialized with:
 >>
 >>- (in development)
 >>